 I currently teach Professional Writing & Editing subjects at Victoria University TAFE in Melbourne, Australia.
 My main areas of expertise are fiction writing, poetry, and writing for children and young adults.
 I’ve also taught nonfiction writing, industry knowledge, self publishing, myths and symbols and editing.

-I recently graduated from Hamline University in St Paul, Minnesota, with an MFA in Writing for Children and Young Adults.
+I graduated from Hamline University in St Paul, Minnesota, with an MFA in Writing for Children and Young Adults.
+I also have completed a PhD creative writing thesis at Victoria University on fairy tales.

 I have my own author’s website, as well as a writing blog called Books and Writing with more than 680 posts since 2005.
 This blog averages 500-600 readers a week.
-Last year, I created Ebooks4writers, where I post articles on the craft of writing, including series on Life Writing, Creating Characters and the DPR of Writing (determination, perseverance and resilience).
+Several years ago, I created Ebooks4writers, where I post articles on the craft of writing, including series on Life Writing, Creating Characters and the DPR of Writing (determination, perseverance and resilience).
 Sign up for my writers’ newsletter at that site and receive a free copy of The Tough Guide to Getting Published.

-I also teach writing and professional development classes around Australia, and in Hong Kong.
-I’ve spoken at conferences and festivals in Australia, and at the Pima Writers’ Workshop in Arizona.
+I also teach writing and professional development classes around Australia, and overseas.
+I’ve spoken at conferences and festivals in Australia, Portugal and at the Pima Writers’ Workshop in Arizona.
 I do school visits on a regular basis, talking to kids about my children’s and YA books.

 I love the craft of writing and the challenge of making the next piece even better than the last.
 Like many writers, I suffer from procrastination!
 My ebooks are designed to make you a better writer, and to get published – as long as you’re prepared to do the work.
 That’s why many of my ebooks are called Tough Guides.